List of Pokémon video games: Pokémon PokéROM Gotta Learn 'em All!

 Pokémon PokéROM Gotta Learn 'em All! is a series of playable and collectable mini CD-ROMs released by Mattel Interactive in 2000.
 Each CD features math puzzles, print programs to print out Pokémon, build a desktop Pokémon collection, and observe Pokémon.

 Pokémon 2000

 Pokémon 2000 was a first-person online only adventure game released by Cyberworld International Corporation in 2000.
 Created as a promotion for the second Pokémon film for AOL Time Warner, Pokémon 2000 played within Cyberworld's specialized web browser which could display web pages on one side and simple Wolfenstein 3D like 3D worlds on the other.
 Due to a contract dispute, the game was pulled and is no longer able to be played after being available for four weeks with over one million downloads.
-The game was considered lost media until it was found in 2023 by a developer and was preserved.
+The game was presumed lost until it was found in 2023 by a developer and was preserved.